MS3FGX/Adoptabot/README.md

 # Status

-Bearing holders are showing as not watertight, looking into it.
+Currently in testing.
+Bearing holders showing manifold issues when exported, fixed in Netfabb.